How to Plan a Funeral

 - Generally more affordable than burial

-- Considered to be more environmentally friendly than traditional burial
+- Considered to be more environmentally friendly than traditional burial (especially due to the lack of embalming)

 - Allows you to keep your loved one’s ashes, bury them, or scatter them somewhere meaningful